 The brain is the most complex organ in the human body.
-Operations, for example in the course of treating brain haemorrhages, are among the most difficult interventions of all and present surgeons with an enormous challenge.
+Surgical interventions in the brain are among the most difficult and complex ones and pose a major challenge for surgeons.
 Millimetres can decide whether a patient recovers or has to live with impairments in the future.
 In extreme cases, it is a matter of life and death.
 Precision is the decisive criterion in neurosurgery.
-In recent years, state-of-the-art medical technology on the one hand and highly trained doctors on the other have contributed significantly to increasing safety and thus the proportion of positive surgical outcomes.
-But it is precisely in terms of training and planning of interventions that experts see opportunities for development thanks to new technologies.
+In recent years, state-of-the-art medical technology and highly trained physicians have contributed significantly to increasing safety and thus the proportion of positive surgical outcomes.
+Thanks to new technologies, experts see opportunities for progress in training and planning of interventions.

 Austria's neurosurgeons are already among the best in the world.
-At the latest with the engagement of the internationally recognised specialist for cerebrovascular neurosurgery and neurosurgical intensive care, Univ.-Prof. Dr. Andreas Gruber, as chair at the Medical Faculty of Linz in November 2016, Kepler University Hospital has consolidated its reputation as the leading and largest centre of excellence in the country.
-So it was almost obvious that, in the course of the "MED UP - Medical Upper Austria" initiative, the lead project formulated as one of four recommendations for action to further strengthen the province as an innovative MedTech location in the field of neurosurgery should be established.
+Especially with the engagement of the internationally recognised specialist for cerebrovascular neurosurgery and neurosurgical intensive care, Univ.-Prof. Dr. Andreas Gruber, the Kepler University Hospital has consolidated its reputation as the leading and largest centre of excellence in the country.

 „It is great that we have this flagship project in Upper Austria.
-MEDUSA catapults us right to the front in research and development.“Interview with Dr. Andreas Gruber, Neurosurgery, Med Campus 2 Linz
+MEDUSA catapults us right to the top in research and development.“Interview with Univ.-Prof. Dr. Andreas Gruber, Head of the Department for Neurosurgery, Neuromed Campus, Kepler University Hospital Linz

 A hybrid neurosurgical training and planning platform will combine the real and virtual worlds to create versatile and realistic training opportunities.
 Surgeons can thus haptically feel the artificially created patient and see inside, otherwise invisible anatomical structures in the form of virtually generated holograms.
-The mixed reality application created by the "Medusa" project is intended to be used in the training of young surgeons on the one hand, and on the other hand for the concrete preparation of complex operations by incorporating real patient data.
+The mixed reality application created by the MEDUSA project is intended to be used in the training of young surgeons as well as for the pre-operative planning and training of patient-specific interventions, incorporating real patient data.

 About microsurgical aneurysm clipping